benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 To summarise, if you want to test module level 'impure' logic, you need to

-* Move the import and all automocking into the test and
+* Move the import, all automocking, and imports of any mocks inside the test and
 * Ensure the module cache is fresh for each test

 There are good reasons to write impure modules, as I have done.
 But I would